nobleenia/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 `>>> a += [4]`
 `>>> id(a)`
 Will the last line of this script print 139926795932424?
 Answer with Yes or No

+29. 100-magic_string.py: A function magic_string() that returns a string “BestSchool” n times the number of the iteration
+30. 101-locked_class.py: A class LockedClass with no class or object attribute, that prevents the user from dynamically creating new instance attributes,
+except if the new instance attribute is called first_name
+31. 103-line1.txt, 103-line2.txt: int 1/3
+32. 104-line1.txt, 104-line2.txt, 104-line3.txt, 104-line4.txt, 104-line5.txt: 2/3
+33. 105-line1.txt: int 3/3